DO1JLR/role_nextcloud_client/README.md

 This ansible role installs the nextcloud client and the gnome keyring.
 It will also enable and create a systemd unit file to launch nextcloud-client always.

+### WARNING

+This ansible role is not tested well.
+Please be carefully by using it!

+currently some features of this ansible role is not used by its maintainer. it could contain bugs and errors.